DualOrb/RPi-Defense/readme.md

 # Webcam Feed with Servo Control

-This project allows you to control servos using an Xbox controller and stream a live video feed from a USB webcam mounted on a Raspberry Pi.
+This project allows you to control / automate a sentry turret (airsoft) using a Raspberry Pi.
 The video feed is displayed in fullscreen with crosshairs overlaid in the center of the screen.

 ## Features
-- Control servos using an Xbox controller.
+- Control servos using an Xbox controller -> lock targets / fire
 - Stream live video feed from a USB webcam.
 - Display video in fullscreen with crosshairs overlay.